Eonblast/Erlualib/README.markdown

 Linked in Lua Driver for Erlang.

-Execute Lua scripts in Erlang the fastest way.
+Execute Lua scripts in Erlang the fastest and less secure way.
+See below 'Crashing the VM'.

 This is a fork of Ray Morgan's [erl-lua](http://github.com/raycmorgan/erl-lua) Erlang-Lua driver.
 This fork here goes via Darrik Mazey's [fork](http://github.com/darrikmazey/erlua-node)